Avanti1102/Temperature_Converter/README.md

-# 🌡️ TempConvertor
+# 🌡️ Temperature_Converter

-Welcome to **TempConvertor**!
+Welcome to **Temperature_Converter**!
 This is an intuitive and easy-to-use website for converting temperatures between Celsius, Fahrenheit, and Kelvin.

 ---

 ## 📜 Overview

-**TempConvertor** allows users to effortlessly convert temperatures from one unit to another.
+**Temperature_Converter** allows users to effortlessly convert temperatures from one unit to another.
 It’s designed to be user-friendly and accessible, making it ideal for anyone needing quick and accurate temperature conversions.
 ---

 ## 🔧 Technologies Used